DEFRA/epr-backend/docs/architecture/decisions/0017-decouple-spreadsheet-data-extraction-from-layout-using-markers.md

   - Example: `@@EPR_META:PROCESSING_TYPE@@` → extract adjacent cell value

 - **Data section markers**: Cells matching regex `@@EPR_DATA:(.+)@@` indicate the start of tabular data sections
-  - The row below the marker contains column headers
+  - The cells to the right of the marker contain column headers (on the same row)
-  - Subsequent rows contain data until an empty row is encountered
+  - Subsequent rows below contain data until an empty row is encountered
-  - Example: `@@EPR_DATA:WASTE_BALANCE@@` → extract headers and rows below
+  - Example: `@@EPR_DATA:WASTE_BALANCE@@` → extract headers to the right and rows below

 The `@@EPR_` prefix makes markers highly distinctive and unlikely to appear in legitimate user data.